 People who lack sleep are more likely to catch colds

-People who do not get enough sleep are four times more likely than their well-rested counterparts to catch a cold.
+People who lack sleep are four times more likely than their well-rested counterparts to catch a cold, US researchers said Monday.

 Their sleep habits were measured for one week prior to the beginning of the study, which required them to stay in a hotel room in the Pittsburgh, Pennsylvania area.

 Once sequestered in the hotel, researchers administered the cold virus via nasal drops and monitored the volunteers for a week, collecting daily mucus samples to see if the virus had taken hold.